The generation U.S News and World Report called children of neglect must now worry that they are raising a generation of self-centered kids.

 And, it was true.
 Her fifth position was brilliant.
 I’m going to miss it.
 This fall, I will not be buying a new leotard or slippers.
 One uneventful June morning this summer, she complained about ballet for the last time.
 I surrendered.

 There are two kinds of little girls in the world: those who dream of dancing and those who get to dance.
 J. was in the second group.
-I figure, that’s what I had to prove.
-And, I proved it.
-I have nothing left to prove, and now I suppose we can all move on.
+I figure that’s what I had to prove.